-A very warm welcome to the School of Social Sciences, Nanyang Technological University Singapore!
+A very warm welcome to the School of Social Sciences (SSS), Nanyang Technological University Singapore!

-As one of the four Schools under the umbrella of the College of Humanities, Arts and Social Sciences, the School of SSS offers study programmes in a range of social science subjects at both undergraduate and graduate levels, from a BSocSci (Hons) and MSc (by coursework) to MA (by research) and PhD.
+As one of the four Schools under the umbrella of the College of Humanities, Arts and Social Sciences, SSS offers study programmes in a range of social science subjects at both undergraduate and graduate levels, from a Bachelor of Social Sciences (BSocSci) with direct Honours and Master of Science (MSc) (by coursework) to Master of Arts (MA) (by research) and Doctor of Philosophy (PhD).
 Our specialisations include Economics, Psychology, Sociology and Public Policy and Global Affairs.

 In addition to offering a broad range of high-quality educational options, our faculty, coming as they do from some of the best universities around the world, are engaged actively in cutting-edge research in their fields.
-To promote and facilitate conversation and collaboration across disciplinary boundaries, the School has established three interdisciplinary research clusters, namely Global Asia, Environment and Sustainability, and Science and Society as strategic areas of research, which also include a significant dimension of international collaboration and exchange.
+To promote and facilitate conversation and collaboration across disciplinary boundaries, the School has established four interdisciplinary research clusters, namely Aging, Inclusion and Healthcare; Cognitive and Behavioural Science; Environment and Sustainability; and Policy and Society as strategic areas of research, which also include a significant dimension of international collaboration and exchange.

 In a fast-moving world of dazzling technological advances, there is an ever more urgent need to understand how humans organize their lives and affairs in socially relevant ways.
 We sincerely invite you to join us on this fascinating journey as we explore fundamental questions of human psychology and sociality.